itsatelo/atils/src/README.md

 More things will be added as I see that I might need them in the future.<br>

 [`Contact Support Server`](https://discord.gg/jCZRZDjkzf)

+> Dev Notes<br>
+> As of v1.0.3, I added some new stuff (in v1.0.2 technically), but then forgot the README file, so I had to upload a new version.<br>
+> As of v1.0.4, I forgot the Collection#delete() method.<br>
+> As of v1.0.5, I forgot to update a couple things.

+> Meet the CollectionUtil and ConsoleUtil, the two new features of Atils.

 ---
 ## Example Usages
 ### MergeUtility<br>